aurae-runtime/environment/README.md

 # Aurae Installer and Builder Environment

-Meta level installer for the Aurae runtime suite.
+Meta level environment management for the Aurae runtime suite.
 Use this to develop against the suite.
 Use this to install the project toolchain into various Linux distributions.

+If you are working directly with the aurae toolchain, or its source code you should probably start here.

 ### Compiling and Installing